 Contributions to the Plan are required by both the employees and the employer.
 The Corporation's contributions range from 8.4% to 10.9% of an employee's salary.
-Total employer contributions for 2022 were \$571,559 (2021 - \$530,225) and are recognized in salaries and benefits expense in the financial statements.
+Total employer contributions for 2023 were \$590,913 (2022 - \$571,559) and are recognized in salaries and benefits expense in the Statement of Earnings and Retained Earnings.